Squareys/unreal-sqlite3/README.md

 # Simple SQLite3 Source integration for Unreal Engine 4

-Updated to work with Unreal Engine 4.21 and updated SQLite to lastest version 3.25.3
+Updated to work with Unreal Engine 4.21

 # History